UNIVERSITY CATALOG: 2025-2026

 The following student learning goals and student learning outcomes reflect the mission of the University to “help students develop academic competencies, professional skills, critical and creative abilities, and ethical values of learned persons who live in a democratic society, an interdependent world and a technological age.”
 Through its rich and diverse offering of degree programs and its General Education program, CSUN ensures that all graduates attain these goals and maintain academic integrity.
 Consistent with its role as a learning-centered University, the campus also recognizes that these learning goals are promoted and enhanced in many formal and informal campus activities and environments outside the classroom.

 One of the important purposes of the General Education program is to ensure that every CSUN undergraduate engages in each of these fundamental learning goals.
-Although many courses integrate more than one goal and set of student learning outcomes into their curricula, placement of a course into a specific section of the General Education program signifies that the course will emphasize the learning goals and student learning outcomes of that section.
-All General Education courses should meet the student learning goals of the GE section they are in.
-General Education courses in Basic Subjects and those designated as satisfying the Information Competency (IC) and Writing Intensive (WI) goals should meet all of the student learning outcomes of the section/designation.
-General Education courses in sections B1, B2, B3, B5 and C-F should meet at least two of the student learning outcomes of their GE section.
-Courses in the U.S. History and Local Government section must meet the Title 5 requirements as prescribed by California law.
-Courses meeting the Ethnic Studies (ES) requirement (GE Breadth Area F) must meet three of the student learning competencies for the statewide ethnic studies requirement as prescribed by Title 5.
+Although many courses integrate more than one goal and set of student learning outcomes into their curricula, placement of a course into a specific area of the General Education program signifies that the course will emphasize the learning goals and student learning outcomes of that area.
+All General Education courses should meet the student learning goals of the GE area they are in.
+General Education courses in Basic Skills and those designated as satisfying the Information Competency (I.C.) and Writing Intensive (W.I.) goals should meet all of the student learning outcomes of the area/designation.
+General Education courses in Areas 3-5 should meet at least two of the student learning outcomes of their GE area.
+Courses in the U.S. Constitution and Local Government must meet the Title 5 requirements as prescribed by California law.
+Courses meeting the Ethnic Studies (E.S.) requirement (CSU GE Area 6) must meet three of the student learning competencies for the statewide ethnic studies requirement as prescribed by Title 5.

 Basic Skills